ibm-cloud-docs/power-iaas/managing-resources-and-users.md

 The access management tags are supported only on {{site.data.keyword.powerSys_notm}} workspaces.
-The access management tags attached to the individual resources in a workspace are ignored.
+The access management tags that are attached to the individual resources in a workspace are ignored.